 The light and clouds in Le Havre are always special.
 They have inspired many artists, especially impressionists.
-Claude Monet and Eugène Boudin for example, painted the colours of Le Havre.
+Claude Monet and Eugène Boudin for example, painted the colors of Le Havre.

 In the beautiful Normandy region

-The cruise port of Le Havre is also a great place to explore some of the most beautiful places in Normandy with shore excursions.
+The cruise port of Le Havre is also a great place from which to explore some of the most beautiful places in Normandy with shore excursions.

 Le Havre is my hometown.
 This is where I was born and where I grew up.
 I left it for many years to study and work (even all the way to Sydney, Australia), but moved back in 2016.

-My family has been established there for a long time.
+My family has been established here for a long time.
 Our family shop has been established in Le Havre since 1870 (yes you read it right with an 8!).